Thank you for visiting our website.

 With funding from the National Institutes of Health (NIH), the MIND (Memory Improvement through Nicotine Dosing) Study is testing whether the use of nicotine, delivered in patch form, can safely improve memory and functioning in people who have been diagnosed with mild memory loss or mild cognitive impairment (MCI).

 The MIND Study is by far the largest and longest-running study of its kind, testing whether nicotine can improve memory loss.
-No tobacco companies are involved in the design, financing, or management of the Study.
+No tobacco companies are involved in the design, financing, or management of the study.